atom-box/eleventy-base-blog/posts/built-with-congress-elissa-slotkin.md

 ## Technology used by the site

-Here are some highlights of the https://slotkin.house.gov site tech, found when analyzing the site with [Built With](https://builtwith.com/slotkin.house.gov).
-(I love Built With!)
-The Slotkin site has:
+According to [Built With](https://builtwith.com/slotkin.house.gov), the following things are in the stack of the Slotkin site.

 ### Varnish
 Varnish is a server, specialized in caching, maybe for video streaming especially?